Leigh Howard, M.D., M.P.H.

-Leigh Howard, MD, MPH, is an assistant professor of Pediatrics in the Division of Pediatric Infectious Diseases at VUMC.
-As a pediatric infectious diseases specialist and investigator in the Vanderbilt Vaccine Research Program (VVRP), she has extensive experience conducting clinical and observational research and vaccine clinical trials in domestic and international settings.
+Leigh Howard, MD, MPH, is an assistant professor of Pediatrics in the Division of Pediatric Infectious Diseases at VUMC and a core faculty member in the Vanderbilt Institute for Global Health.
+She has extensive experience conducting clinical and observational research and vaccine clinical trials in domestic and international settings.